python/cpython/Doc/howto/sorting.rst

 Partial Sorts
 =============

-Some applications require only some of the data to ordered.
+Some applications require only some of the data to be ordered.
 The standard library provides several tools that do less work than a full sort:

 * :func:`min` and :func:`max` return the smallest and largest values